TonioGela/blog/content/overkilling-sudoku.en.md

    └── SudokuSpec.scala
 ```

 This structure autodetects *test classes* using the files' relative path: if the file's path contains the string `"test"`, it will be treated as a test class.
-To test the application, we will declare **munit** in the `project.scala` file now containing all the directives previously in `Sudoku.scala`.
+To test the application, we will declare **munit** in the `project.scala` file that now contains all the directives previously in `Sudoku.scala`.

 {% codeBlock(title="project.scala") %}
 ```scala3